Click here for More About the Governors

 I currently live in Chiddingfold, with my wife Michelle and cats Seth & Orla.
 As the headteacher of Pirbright I sit on all the committees.
 For me the role of the governing body is vital to the success of a school, the relationship between school and the governors needs to be one of challenge, support and recognition.
 In my spare time I like to go to the theatre, read and watch sports.

-Luke Brinicombe - Staff Governor
+Luke Brinicombe - Associate Governor

 I started my time as site manager at Pirbright in 2012 and straight away began to take an interest in the ‘behind the scenes’ running of the school.
 The opportunity to become a staff governor arose and I was delighted to fill a role on the safeguarding committee.
 A large portion of my role as site manager is the security and safety of the site.
 This ties in well with some of the responsibilities of the safeguarding committee, and places me perfectly to take an active role in our termly premises inspections.